Sabrinas Organizing

 Purge unwanted socks to make room for heavier ones.

-Socks are the next clothing to organize.
-If you are like me, warm socks are fantastic to have in my closet.
+Socks are the following clothing to organize.
+If you are like me, warm socks are fantastic in my closet.
 They keep my toes warm during those days of frigid weather.
-So, to make room for those items, I like to get rid of socks that are starting to get worn out.
+So, to make room for those items, I like to get rid of socks (Affiliate Link) that are starting to get worn out.
 Holes on the heels or toes are red flags that those items need to go.
-Also, go through socks that do not fit well.
-Some socks could have shrunk or stained from dark clothing during the washing.
-Removing these items will make room for your heavier socks.
+Also, go through socks (Affiliate Link) that do not fit well.
+Some socks (Affiliate Link) could have shrunk or stained from dark clothing during the washing.
+Removing these items will make room for your heavier socks (Affiliate Link).

-Tights and stockings can be sorted as well.
-We tend to pull them out during this time of year.
-So, keeping the ones that are less thick in front of the thicker ones is great to pull easily.
+Tights and stockings can also be sorted.
+We tend to pull them out during this time of year, so keeping the less thick ones in front of the thicker ones is great for pulling them out easily.

 Group outfits together for a few different weather conditions during these months.

 To get ready quickly, make a few outfits and gather them in one place.
-Include a shirt, sweater, and pants, a necklace, and wrap a ribbon around the top of the hangers, so you know that it is an outfit.
-This will give you an easy go-to outfit for those running late mornings when you are still getting comfortable with your new family schedule and weather change.
+Include a shirt, sweater, pants, and necklace, and wrap a ribbon around the top of the hangers so you know it is an outfit.
+This will give you an easy go-to outfit for those late mornings when you are still getting comfortable with your new family schedule and weather change.

-If you are looking for tips on what should be folded and what should be hung, check out our Should You Fold or Hang Clothing for tips.
+If you are looking for tips on what should be folded and hung, check out our Should You Fold or Hang Clothing for tips.

-Visit our other posts below for more tips to organize clothing.
+Visit our other posts below for more tips for organizing clothing.

 How to Store Clothing in Really Small Spaces